SamuelMuloki/Swift-Examples/README.md

-# Swift-IOS-Examples
+# Swift-Examples
-This repository consists of examples from the Swift IOS programming tour guide, https://docs.swift.org/swift-book/
+This repository consists of examples from the Swift programming tour guide, https://docs.swift.org/swift-book/